Datavault-UK/automate-dv-docs/docs/best_practices.md

     Some tables may use different column names for primary key components, so you generally **should not** use the sorting functionality for primary keys.

-- For **links**, columns must be sorted by the primary key of the hub and arranged alphabetically by the hub name.
-The order must also be the same as each hub.
+- For **Links**, columns must be sorted by the primary key of the Hub and arranged alphabetically by the Hub name.
+The order must also be the same as each Hub.

 ### Hashdiff Aliasing